arlac77/repository-provider/README.md

 ## RepositoryOwner

-Mixin to define a class able to handle a collection of repositoreis.
+Mixin to define a class able to handle a collection of repositories.

 ### Parameters